MatthewCrossley/chessington-js/README.md

 Starter project for a chess-based TDD exercise

 Install with `npm install`
-Run tests with `npm test`
+Run tests with `make test`
-Start program with `npm start`.
+Start program with `make start`.
 This will host a server on `localhost:3000`

 Guide to the code